Article By: Leanne Ridgeway

 We covered the Pre-Fest.
 We covered Days One and Two.
 Guess what?
-Now it’s time for Day Three!
+Day Three!
 Wrapping up Part Four of my series on The Maryland Doom Fest 2017, let’s get this party train through the final stretch of tracks…

 If you have missed my three earlier articles about all the happenings and the bands in this year’s lineup, you can catch the whole series here: